jonnyz32/ATM/phase2/README.txt

 7 fifties.
 The second line is a cheque deposit of 232 dollars.
 To do a deposit by file, you will need update the deposits.txt file with your own file before running the program.

+This virtual ATM supports many activities.
+The various account types available include Chequing, Savings, Credit Card, Credit Line, Joint, and Stock.
+We have also included functionality such that foreign currency can be traded from any debt account.